All systems nominal

 "Virtualised/container environment detected" The platform is running inside a VM or container without TEE support.
 This is a warning only.
 The platform will start in simulation mode.
 For production, deploy on bare‑metal with TEE.

 Ledger append latency is high Storage I/O is saturated, or the database connection pool is exhausted.
 Check disk I/O (iostat).
-Increase the database connection pool size.
+Increase the database connection pool size in core config.

 6.2 Diagnostic Commands